Seminar Artificial Intelligence and Neuroscience

 Prerequisites / Organizational information

-The seminar will cover the most important works which provide the cornerstone knowledge to understand cutting edge research in the field of meta-learning.
-Applications will include:
+The seminar will cover the most important works which provide the cornerstone knowledge to understand cutting edge research at the intersection of AI and neuroscience.

 Keywords: algorithms; medical image processing